yisroelhoffman/Bishul-On-Shabbos/README.md

 - **Hilchos-Shabbos-Siman-318-Seif-4d.mp3**
   - How to make tea on shabbos.
   - Making iced tea on shabbos by placing a tea bag in a pitcher of cold water.
-  - Addinging cooked chicken in hot water that is not on the fireis to make chicken soup on shabbos.
+  - Addinging previously cooked chicken to hot water that is not on the fire to make chicken soup on shabbos.
 (Chasam Sofer OC 74)